If you are convicted for a DUI in Los Angeles, the court will sentence you to Probation or Terminal disposition.

 If you don’t finish your classes or community service or labor or even pay the fines, the court can punish you for the probation violation and you need a Los Angeles DUI attorney to defend Los Angeles DUI probation violation.
 Having a good lawyer will help you avoid jail time or receive any other harsh punishment.

-For example, a first offender time DUI case in Los Angeles will get three years of summary probation.
-If during the three years you pick up another Los Angeles DUI, or any other Los Angeles crime, not only you will be fighting the new case, but you will also fight a probation violation.
+For example, a first offender DUI case in Los Angeles will get three years of summary probation.
+If during the three years you pick up another Los Angeles DUI or any other offense, in or even outside of California, not only you will be fighting the new case, but you will also fight a probation violation.
 The prosecutor will most likely request that the judge revokes your probation and hold a probation violation hearing.
-After this hearing, you can be punished even if he is found not guilty of the new case.
+After this hearing, you can be punished even if you are found not guilty of the new case.
 Indeed, the prosecutor has full discretion to file a probation violation in lieu of filing a new case and proceed on the probation violation only.

 A Los Angeles DUI probation violation hearing will usually involve testimony from police officers who observed the violation.